Jamie Whincup: 2002

 Whincup made his Supercars debut in 2002 as an endurance co-driver for Garry Rogers Motorsport.
 His first event was at the 2002 Queensland 500 driving a Holden VX Commodore with Max Dumesny.
 He made his Bathurst 1000 debut at the next round, driving with Mark Noske.
 Whincup and Noske completed 72 laps before retiring from the race following a collision.

 2003

 Whincup continued with Garry Rogers Motorsport in 2003 and completed his first full time V8 Supercars season.
+Despite it being Whincup's first full time season, a string of crashes and incidents, most notably at Bathurst, saw the future champion sacked at seasons end.

+Perkins Engineering

+2004

+For 2004, Whincup was not able to secure a full time drive.
+He, however, was able to secure a deal that saw him race in the enduro series alongside Alex Davison in a Castrol Rod Nash Racing VX Commodore prepared by Perkins Engineering.
+While a DNF at the Sandown 500 was a disappointment, Whincup and Davison achieved a very credible 9th place finish at the Bathurst 1000 after qualifying 29th and the highest of the three Castrol Commodore's.

 Tasman Motorsport

 Whincup landed himself a full-time drive in 2005 with the Melbourne-based Tasman Motorsport.
 He had many solid results throughout the season, including a fourth at the one-off Chinese round at the Shanghai International Circuit, a third at the Sandown 500 and most notably, second at the Bathurst 1000 endurance events with teammate Jason Richards after leading late in the race.

 Triple Eight Race Engineering

 2006

 In 2006, Whincup jumped from Holden to Ford and joined Triple Eight Race Engineering alongside Craig Lowndes.
 Whincup had a stellar first season, taking victory in the two biggest races of the season, the Clipsal 500 and Supercheap Auto 1000, the latter as co-driver to Craig Lowndes.
 After some incidents and unreliability, Whincup finished the championship in a slightly disappointing tenth position at years end.